 - In StarCraft II: Heart of the Swarm, Kerrigan is seen holding fingers to her forehead in some of the cutscenes.

-- Averted in the novel Starcraft: Ghost: Nova, where the titular character (a telepath and telekinetic way more powerful than Kerrigan), she doesn't do much in terms of hand gestures, even when she's levitating herself with her telekinesis.
+- Averted in the novel Starcraft: Ghost: Nova, where the titular character (one of the strongest terran psychics) doesn't do much in terms of hand gestures, even when she's levitating herself with her telekinesis.
 Then again, it's a book, so this is not necessary.

-- Dominic Deegan: Oracle for Hire: Dominic sometimes holds a hand to his forehead when using his second sight.
+- The title character in Dominic Deegan sometimes holds a hand to his forehead when using his second sight.
 This usually happens when he's a) purposely trying to have visions, rather than having them spontaneously, b) not using a Crystal Ball as a focus, or c) exasperated.
 Maybe trying to have visions makes his head hurt.
 Possibly, considering how many Psychic Nosebleeds he's had after particularly rough uses of his second sight.

 - In Gunnerkrigg Court, Parley uses this position to try to communicate with a ghost.
 Which, of course, leads to the ghost asking one of the other characters why she's acting like this.